 Being a journalist (well, a journalism student, at least) generally comes with the requirement that one is well-informed on the topic they are covering.
 The oversight of even the smallest of details can not only derail an entire story, but send a media establishment along the road to ruin.
 Of course, a journalist often becomes accustomed to being the one asking the question, but that’s a story for another day.

-While I could never hope to know everything about Judaism, for such would require a devotion to learning and many, many years of study unknown to me, I will devote this and my next couple of posts to providing a concise explanation of Judaism to any readers who may be.
+While I could never hope to know everything about Judaism, for such would require a devotion to learning and many, many years of study unknown to me, I will devote significant space on my blog to providing a concise explanation of Judaism to any readers who may be.
 I am no Maimonides or Rabbi Akiva, but I hope this information provides the answers you seek.

 Rabbi Moshe ben Maimon (Maimonides): A 12th century Jewish philosopher who’s teachings as a Torah (old testament) scholar have significant sway in Jewish learning.

 Image: Sarah Davidson (http://www.saradavidson.com/blog/tag/maimonides)

 I have found that, even when dealing with ‘the basics’, there is a lot of information to address.
 And, believe me, I mean a lot.
 For this reason, I have decided to split this discussion over three different posts.
 For today, we will focus on the ‘what’ (and somewhat ‘who’) aspect of Judaism.